 This is the setup I now use for my own books as it gives me the widest distribution for print, plus the ability to do hardbacks which I love!

 What do you need in order to use print-on-demand?

 You need a few specific things for print-on-demand in addition to everything covered in before you self-publish.

 This is basically your book in a print-ready format and there are options to do this yourself, or you can hire a professional to do it for you.

 You'll need to decide on the size.
-I use 5×8 sizing for all my books, except How to Market a Book, which is 6×9.
+I use 5×8 sizing for all my books.
 I use cream paper for fiction and white for non-fiction, and the interiors are only black & white.
 Try measuring some of the books on your bookshelf and seeing what feels ‘right' in your hand.
 I like 5×8, as I can even use it for novellas, around 28,000 words, which look thin but are still worth doing.

 There are various things that can go wrong with an interior file, as I discovered when I formatted my first book myself.
 It needs to be consistent, with chapter headings and sub-headings and your page numbering needs to be correct, with odd numbers on the right and certain pages blank with no page numbers.
 You might also want to add visual elements like a motif at the beginning of each chapter that make the print book more attractive, as I do with my books.

 Many authors enjoy this type of formatting, but personally, I prefer to hire a professional for print.
 Of course, if you do pay someone, you don't have the immediate control to fix any issues.
 But I do my ebooks first and make sure the book is ready before doing print.